 In fact Astro broadcasts foreign channels with a two and a half minute delay so as to give TV censors time to cut content that they do not like.

 And like a true natural born censor, Mohamed whinged that it was somehow the BBC's fault for broadcasting material that needs to be censored.
 He whinged:

 We are surprised and somewhat disappointed that our long-standing partner, the BBC, when, issuing its statement, did not take cognisance of the duty of Astro to comply with local content regulations.

 The disputed clip contained shots where Opposition Leader Datuk Seri Anwar Ibrahim spoke to reporters.
 The rally, which saw local police fire tear gas and water cannons to disperse protesters.

-told the BBC that the police took unprovoked action at protesters despite efforts to negotiate.
-In the next interview, an Indian man had explained his reason for joining the rally for free and fair elections, which had turned violent at nearly 3pm on
+had told the BBC that the police took unprovoked action at protesters despite efforts to negotiate.
+In the next interview, an Indian man had explained his reason for joining the rally for free and fair elections, which had turned violent at nearly

 A criminal complaint was filed against two editors and several other persons for publishing supposedly lewd photos and columns in a Manila-based tabloid.

 The Cebu City Anti-Indecency Board (CCAIB) claimed that the tabloid Bomba Balita Saski sa Katotohanan violated an Anti-Indecency Ordinance.